Kotsuka Station

 Kotsuka Station (古津賀駅, Kotsuka-eki) is a train station in Shimanto, Kōchi Prefecture, Japan, operated by the Tosa Kuroshio Railway.
 It is numbered "TK39".

 Lines and services

 Kotsuka Station is served by the Tosa Kuroshio Railway Nakamura Line, and is located 40.9 km from the starting point of the line at Kubokawa.

 The station is also served by JR Shikoku Ashizuri limited express services from Nakamura and Sukumo to Kōchi, with one train a day (in the direction of Kochi only) stopping at Kotsuka.

 Layout

 The station and track is located on an embankment.
-The station, which is unmanned, consists of a side platform serving a single track.
+The station, which is unstaffed, consists of a side platform serving a single track.
 There is no station building, only a shelter for waiting passengers.
 A parking area with vending machines and a bike shed is located at the base of the embankment off National Route 56.
 A flight of steps leads from this parking area to the platform and the station is thus not wheelchair accessible.